rumpapl/advance-topics/README.md

 2. **Switch to the Branch:**

-   - Change to the `redis-cache` branch:
+   - Change to the `cron-with-bullmq` branch:

      ```bash
-     git checkout redis-cache
+     git checkout cron-with-bullmq
      ```
    - Rename the `.env.dist` as `.env`